intel/ai-reference-models/benchmarks/recommendation/tensorflow/dien/README.md

 wget https://storage.googleapis.com/intel-optimized-tensorflow/models/dien_bf16_pretrained_model.pb

-### 3. Run inference with precision set to bfloat16
+### 3. Run inference with precision set to bfloat16 for throughput, accuracy and latency

+  Same as fp32 except change the precision to bfloat16.
+All output log tails are similar to those generated for fp32

 python launch_benchmark.py \
     --data-location $DATASET_DIR \